The most delicious fall pasta, with roasted squash, pasta shells and a thyme-infused garlic cream sauce.

 - Slice each half into wedges.
 Peel the squash with a swivel peeler or use your knife: lay each wedge on its side and shave off the skin as close to the flesh as you can with your chef’s knife.

-More fall dishes to love:
+More fall pasta recipes to love:

 - Rigatoni with Delicata Squash